News traders huddle up! Central bank events are not the only potential market-mover this week.

 The gross domestic product (GDP) is the most widely-used measure of economic growth rate.
 Forex traders pay attention to GDP releases because central banks also look at GDP components and their trends for clues on how to proceed with their monetary policies.

-Q2 2016s GDP already showed weakness
+Q2 2016’s GDP already showed weakness

 At least the headline numbers did.
-Growth in the second quarter clocked in at 0.5%, lower than the already downwardly revised 1.0% uptick in Q1 and missed the 0.6% growth expectations.
+Growth in the second quarter clocked in at 0.5%, lower than the already downwardly revised 1.0% uptick in Q1, and missed the 0.6% growth expectations.

 Investors chose to focus on the bright side, however.
-See, the 0.5% uptick marked the 21st consecutive quarterly growth and the 25th consecutive year without recession for Australia.
+See, the 0.5% uptick marked the 21st consecutive quarterly growth and the 25th consecutive year without a recession for Australia.

 A closer look tells us that final consumption expenditure grew by 0.8% and contributed 0.6% to the GDP while government expenditure rose by a nice 1.9% and household spending also popped up by 0.4%.

-The Aussie lost footing at the release of the headline numbers, but soon recovered its pips when traders chose to focus on the reports good stuff.
+The Aussie lost footing at the release of the headline numbers but soon recovered its pips when traders chose to focus on the report’s good stuff.

-Analysts arent feeling the love for the Q3 2016 release
+Analysts aren’t feeling the love for the Q3 2016 release

-Current market consensus puts Australias Q3 GDP at 0.2%, but some forecasters are calling a flat (and even negative) growth.
-Whats up with that?!
+Current market consensus puts Australia’s Q3 GDP at 0.2%, but some forecasters are calling a flat (and even negative) growth.
+What’s up with that?!

-We dont have to look far for answers.
+We don’t have to look far for answers.
 Just last week we saw the value of construction work done fall by 4.9% to its lowest quarterly levels in six years.
 Analysts estimate that it would shave off as much as 0.7% of the GDP!

-Todays releases didnt help either.
-The current account report printed a narrower deficit in Q3, but also reflected that imports are rising faster than export volumes.
+Today’s releases didn’t help either.
+The current account report printed a narrower deficit in Q3 but also reflected that imports are rising faster than export volumes.
 Meanwhile, government spending figures showed a whopping 10.4% drop in capital spending and a 0.2% dip in consumption expenditure.

-Putting the early signs together, it looks like Australias Q3 GDP will get no help from business and government spending and maybe minimal (or no) support from net exports.
-Consumption-related contributions arent looking too good either, especially since Australias labor force is still wrestling with underemployment.
+Putting the early signs together, it looks like Australia’s Q3 GDP will get no help from business and government spending and may be minimal (or no) support from net exports.
+Consumption-related contributions aren’t looking too good either, especially since Australia’s labor force is still wrestling with underemployment.

 The RBA already called it

-For forex traders, the GDP reports impact is only as good as its influence on the Reserve Bank of Australias (RBA) monetary policy decision and, if we look at the central banks latest decision, it sounds like Governor Lowe and his team have already seen low growth coming.
+For forex traders, the GDP report’s impact is only as good as its influence on the Reserve Bank of Australia’s (RBA) monetary policy decision and, if we look at the central bank’s latest decision, it sounds like Governor Lowe and his team have already seen low growth coming.

-In its statement earlier today, the RBA said that the economy is continuing its transition following the mining investment boom and that some slowing in the year-ended growth rate is likely, before it picks up again.
+In its statement earlier today, the RBA said that “the economy is continuing its transition following the mining investment boom” and that “some slowing in the year-ended growth rate is likely before it picks up again.”
 It has also already recognized the varied nature of the labor and housing market reports.